-mportant notes:
+Important notes:

-- Please ensure all sections, where relevant, of the application form are completed as failure to provide the required details may result in your application being declined. - Further information may be requested at any time before a decision is made on the application. - Information presented to the Minister for the Environment and/or Minister of Conservation (and the respective agencies) is subject to disclosure under the Official Information Act 1982 (OIA).
-Certain information may be withheld in accordance with the grounds for withholding information under the OIA.
-Further information on the OIA is available at www.ombudsmen.parliament.nz.

-Information held by the Minister(s) and the agencies may have to be released under the OIA in response to a request from a member of the public (or any other body) for that information unless there are grounds for withholding that information.
-The grounds for withholding must always be balanced against considerations of public interest that may justify release.
+- Please note that this application form, including your name and contact details and all supporting documents, submitted to the Minister for the Environment and/or Minister of Conservation and the Ministry for the Environment, will be publicly released.
+Please clearly highlight any content on this application form and in supporting documents that is commercially or otherwise sensitive in nature, and to which you specifically object to the release. - Please ensure all sections, where relevant, of the application form are completed as failure to provide the required details may result in your application being declined. - Further information may be requested at any time before a decision is made on the application. - Please note that if the Minister for the Environment and/or Minister of Conservation accepts your application for referral to an expert consenting panel, you will then need to lodge a consent application and/or notice of requirement for a designation (or to alter a designation) in the approved form with the Environmental Protection Authority.
+The application will need to contain the information set out in Schedule 6, clauses 9-13 of the Act. - Information presented to the Minister for the Environment and/or Minister of Conservation and shared with other Ministers, local authorities and the Environmental Protection Authority under the Act (including officials at government departments and agencies) is subject to disclosure under the Official Information Act 1982 (OIA) or the Local Government Official Information and Meetings Act 1987 (LGOIMA).
+Certain information may be withheld in accordance with the grounds for withholding information under the OIA and LGOIMA although the grounds for withholding must always be balanced against considerations of public interest that may justify release.
 Although the Ministry for the Environment does not give any guarantees as to whether information can be withheld under the OIA, it may be helpful to discuss OIA issues with the Ministry for the Environment in advance if information provided with an application is commercially sensitive or release would, for instance, disclose a trade secret or other confidential information.
+Further information on the OIA and LGOIMA is available at www.ombudsman.parliament.nz.